Film Critics Boycott Disney Films After Studio Blacklists LA Times

 Instead Disney decided to ban Times critics from advance screenings of the studio’s films.
 The practice began last week with the release of Marvel’s Thor: Ragnarok (Disney owns Marvel).
 Times critic Justin Chang attended a public screening of the film on opening day, and so his review was filed later than those of other critics.

 But this blacklist ended up backfiring as more and more media outlets sided with the Times.
-Washington Post critic Alyssa Rosenberg wrote Monday that she would stop attending advance screenings of Disney films until Times critics could do the same.
+Critics from The New York Times and The Washington Post will stop attending advance screenings of Disney films until Los Angeles critics can do the same.
 Pop culture websites Flavorwire and The A.V.
 Club have adopted similar policies.

 And today four prominent critics’ groups joined the boycott.
 The Los Angeles Film Critics Association, New York Film Critics Circle, Boston Society of Film Critics and National Society of Film Critics jointly announced that they will not consider Disney films for awards until the company reverses its decision on the Times.

-Note: UPDATE: This afternoon Disney ended its feud with the Los Angeles Times after a growing backlash.